top of page

 • Facial rubbing (scent marking, which helps them feel at ease)

-• If they become frustrated with being confined (scratching or meowing at the door, darting past you as soon as you open the door) give them some more space and allow them to explore a bit more of your home
+• Start introducing to a bit more of the house If they become frustrated with being confined (scratching or meowing at the door, darting past you as soon as you open the door) give them some more space and allow them to explore a bit more of your home

 • Don't worry if they seem to be less friendly than they were in the Cattery, or even if they show unexpected signs of aggression.
 They are just telling you they need more time to decompress and get their bearings.
 Taking away the pressure of physical contact will allow them to build trust in you, and they'll seek you out all the more quickly